BoldlyGo88/OTR-Splitter/README.md

 1. Navigate to the OoT-Reloaded Source directory (OoT-Reloaded-SoH-master\OoT Reloaded (SoH)) (or whatever you have)
 2. Download or copy the python script into the source directory and launch it
-3. Enter a value between 1000 and 1500, for the precompiled .otrs i've supplied I used 1350.
+3. Enter a value between 1000 and 1500, when testing I used 1350 and if you are going to be doing the OoT Reloaded I suggest using 1350 or else Scene_6 will be too large.
 5. Wait for everything to finish and get the newly created directories ready
-6. Open Retro and Press "Create OTR"
+6. Open [Retro](https://github.com/HarbourMasters64/retro) and Press "Create OTR"
 7. Press "Replace Textures" and then press "Yes", select any of the new directories from step 5
 8. When loaded press "Stage Textures" and wait for it to complete
 9. Finally press Finalize OTR and Generate OTR
+10. Repeat steps 6-10 until you have every .otr file generated
-10. Transfer to your Ship of Harkinian mods folder
+11. Transfer to your Ship of Harkinian mods folder

 ## License